publiccodenet/about/activities/member-relations/index.md

 ### Assumptions
 * This contract will be governed by Dutch law.
-* Member dues payment will not be through procurement or tendering procedures.
+* Members will not pay dues through procurement or tendering procedures.
 * The procedures members use to pay their dues will differ based on local legal context -  for example, some could use a grant.
-* Members will not incur obligations to the Foundation beyond paying dues and any other obligations stipulated in this contract.
+* Members will not incur obligations to the Foundation beyond paying dues and any other obligations stipulated in the contract.
 * The Foundation will not incur obligations to individual members by accepting membership dues, other than the governance process set out in the assocation bylaws.
 * Disputes about Foundation activites could include, for example:
     * Codebase stewardship: excessive delays to development due to codebase stewardship activites
     * Codebase auditing: malicious or unprofessional advice on code, leading to codebase failure
-    * Codebase marketing: libel or false advertizing about a codebase
+    * Codebase marketing: libel or false advertising about a codebase
     * Codebase support: failed procurements based on Foundation advice